What is the size difference of miniatures, mediums, and standards?

 Can you ship our puppy to us?

-It’s very simple for us to ship a puppy to any major U.S. airport and usually runs around $300 to $350, including crate and health certificate.
-We prefer Continental’s Pet flight service, and they do a wonderful job transporting animals in their climate-controlled cargo space.
+It’s very simple for us to ship a puppy to any major U.S. airport and the purchase price includes airfare, their flight crate and vet visit for their health certificate.
+We use pet safe flights and they fly in a climate-controlled cargo space.
 Our puppy price includes shipping to major airports within the U.S..
 You can also fly in and carry your puppy home.
 We will gladly meet you at the Portland (PDX) airport, prepare the puppy for shipping and help you with the flight soft carrier.

 What’s included in the cost of my puppy?